-Certain policies or procedures may change during the time I am an upper division nursing if that occurs, I will be notified verbally and be provided a written copy of these changes. • Student Name Date
+Certain policies or procedures may change during the time I am an upper division nursing student.
+I understand that if that occurs, I will be notified verbally and be provided a written copy of these changes.

+Student Name

 Attachment N